baskoroi/mrkdwn/README.md

 ## How to run

+1. `npm install` to install all the required packages.
-`npm start` to start the server which hosts this application
+2. `npm start` to start the server which hosts this application.